ivanprobst/thedailyquote/README.md

 * s3 caching?
 * does it make sense to redirect to (static) error pages, rather than generate them on the go?
 * DOM for quote and author
-* prevent generation of a large DB array when building schedule (limit quote fetched to the 3 months span)

 admin enhanced
 * fix auto-dater when fetching quote from quotesome